AntiPwr/AntiPwr.github.io/root/wiki/Sibannac.md

 ### Deity Status in Hypri

-For the native [[Dweller]] population of Hypri, Sibannac is considered a powerful deity worthy of reverence and regular offerings.
+For the native [[High Dweller]] population of Hypri, Sibannac is considered a powerful deity worthy of reverence and regular offerings.
 The entity is viewed as both protector and judge—safeguarding the city while determining which outsiders are worthy of reaching it.

 Religious practices centered around Sibannac include: